Should white people ever sing the N-word?

 The group, which included white students, were seen singing along to Kanye West's 2006 hit Gold Digger, which features the word prominently.

-The students were widely criticised and their university said the students had displayed "poor judgement", but some came forward to defend them.
+They were widely criticised and their university said the students had displayed "poor judgement", but some came forward to defend them.

 "[The students] didn't write the song, Kanye West did," wrote Piers Morgan in The Daily Mail.